scala/docs.scala-lang/_tour/basics.md

 ```
 {% endscalafiddle %}

-Here, `DefaultGreeter` extends only a single trait, but it could extend multiple traits.
+Here, `DefaultGreeter` extends only one single trait, but it could extend multiple traits.

 We will cover traits in depth [later](traits.html).